JamesWWilson/JamesWWilson.github.io/_posts/2021-02-21-The-Seven-Pillars-of-Statistical-Wisdom-Visualized.md

 <div style="text-align: center"><img src="/assets/penguin_images/information_1.png"
 height="90%" width="90%" /></div>

 But let's assume we *didn't* have our data, and that the 344 penguins in our study represent all the penguins available in the population.
 Now imagine that 100 different research teams had, independetly, gone down to Antartica and gathered data for 30 penguins each from our population, and then calculated an average body mass for their group of penguins.
-If we were to take each of those average values and combine them, they would *still* accurate produce the average body mass of 4,200 grams, as seen in the randomly sampled version of this concept below.
+If we were to take each of those average values and combine them, they would *still* accurately produce the average body mass of 4,200 grams, as seen in the randomly sampled version of this concept below.

 <div style="text-align: center"><img src="/assets/penguin_images/information_2.png"
 height="90%" width="90%" /></div>